snehagarwal1/MSEdgeExplainers/GamepadEventDrivenInputAPI/explainer.md

 ## Introduction

-This explainer proposes an event-driven Gamepad Input API for the web, designed to complement the existing polling-based model by providing an alternative programming paradigm.
-By enabling input events to be dispatched in response to gamepad state changes detected during browser polling cycles, this API aims to:
+This explainer proposes an event-driven Gamepad Input API for the web, designed to complement the existing polling-based model.
+By enabling input events to be dispatched in response to changes in gamepad state, this API aims to support low-latency scenarios such as cloud gaming, where timely and reactive input delivery is critical.

-- Enable reactive event-driven programming as an alternative to application-level polling via requestAnimationFrame
-- Improve efficiency for scenarios like cloud gaming where gamepad input processing is performance-critical

-Note: This initial implementation maintains the browser's existing polling architecture for compatibility.
-As such, it does not reduce input latency compared to high-frequency polling via getGamepads().
-Future work may address latency by converting the browser to interrupt-driven HID report callbacks.

 This proposal builds on earlier work by Chromium engineers, which explored event-driven gamepad input handling.
-(Note: The original proposal is documented in a [Google Doc](https://docs.google.com/document/d/1rnQ1gU0iwPXbO7OvKS6KO9gyfpSdSQvKhK9_OkzUuKE/edit?pli=1&tab=t.0).)
+(Note: The original proposal is documented in a [Google Doc.](https://docs.google.com/document/d/1rnQ1gU0iwPXbO7OvKS6KO9gyfpSdSQvKhK9_OkzUuKE/edit?pli=1&tab=t.0).

 ## Definitions